devicehive/AlexaDevice/README.md

 sudo apt install python3-pip git ffmpeg swig libportaudio2 portaudio19-dev libpulse-dev sudo pip3 install requests 'git+https://github.com/moaxey/python-zeroconf' pocketsphinx pyaudio
 ```
-_Note 'libpulse-dev' should be installed only for PulseAudio based devices. 'pyaduio', 'libportaudio2' and 'portaudio19-dev' should be installed on other devices, for example alsa capable_
+_Note 'libpulse-dev' should be installed only for PulseAudio based devices. 'pyaduio', 'libportaudio2' and 'portaudio19-dev' should be installed on other devices, for example alsa capable._
 * Make sure your system has PulseAudio support.
 * Run
 ```bash